 The Importance of pH Balance – An Alkaline Body

-During the winter months our bodies crave warmth, and so we are often drawn inward and towards comfort foods.
+During the winter months, our bodies crave warmth, and so we are often drawn inward and towards comfort foods.
 But, these foods are often heavy and acidic, which leaves the body more vulnerable to disease and colds.
-Let me just say upfront, I don’t believe in diets.
+Let me just say upfront I don’t believe in diets.
 I don’t believe in depriving our bodies of what we love.
 I believe in balance.
 REAL foods (not processed) and an active lifestyle that is realistic and sustainable allow us to be the healthiest version of ourselves.
 Keep in mind, everyone and every BODY is different.
 Finding out what works best for you and getting in touch with your mind and body and FEELING is the key.
 Yes, it is time to tune in to you!

 Even the smallest changes in your routine can have a big impact on your health.
 The place I like to start with all of my clients is to alkalize the body.
 What does this mean?
 Alkaline represents the pH levels of our blood.
 Low-grade pH imbalances can be a result of the standard American diet, which is high in refined carbohydrates and meat.

 Optimum pH for human blood is around 7.0.
 If you are curious about where your level is, your doctor can easily give a basic blood test during your annual physical.
-Or, just head to your local drugstore or online retailer and buy a pack of pH test strips.
-(These are not quite as accurate, but provide a general idea).
+Or, head to your local drugstore or online retailer and buy a pack of pH test strips.
+(These are not entirely as accurate, but provide a general idea).

 You can test your pH levels anytime during the day; but, I recommend doing so at the same time every morning.
 Your body will tend to be more acidic the earlier you measure.
-Urine, saliva and blood pH are all different.
+Urine, saliva, and blood pH are all different.
 (I won’t go into scientific details of the differences, but please feel free to ask questions in the comment section.)

 pH is an important indicator when dealing with disease states.
 The goal is to get your morning urine pH between 6.5 and 7.5.
 But, don’t worry if your “number” is off slightly.
 Don’t forget, every BODY is different!